 Typical Applications of High Pressure O Rings

-High pressure O rings are widely used across industries where fluid containment and mechanical reliability are critical.
+High-pressure O-rings are widely used across industries where fluid containment and mechanical reliability are critical.

 - Hydraulic systems: pumps, valves, cylinders